stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 }
 ```

-This may seem a bit scary but don't worry we will break it down and hopefully it will all become clear.
+This may seem a bit scary but don't worry we will break it down, and hopefully it will all become clear.

 #### Creating the output folder